What to Do When Your 401(k) Loses Value

 The short answer: Do nothing*

-The overwhelming advice from financial experts and researchers is to do nothing.
-For many people, leaving their money in the retirement accounts and continuing to make contributions as usual is the best course of action.
+The overwhelming advice from financial experts and researchers is to do nothing when faced with global events that impact the market.
+For many people, they say, leaving their money in the retirement accounts and continuing to make contributions as usual is the best course of action.

-If doing nothing doesn’t seem like enough, consider the following pieces of advice.
+If doing nothing doesn’t seem like enough, consider the following:

 Lessons from recent years: Brexit and the 2016 election

 If you had decided to cash out your holdings on any funds tracking these benchmarks after the Brexit referendum results were announced and there was a slight dip in the market, you would have missed out on the subsequent upswing and those investment returns.
-It’s interesting to note that the IMF and other think tanks expected the U.K.’s economic growth to slow down in 2017, but the performance of the U.K. stock market since Brexit has shown that holding on to your investments in a post-Brexit world would have been a savvy decision.
+It’s interesting to note that the IMF and other think tanks expected the U.K.’s economic growth to slow down in 2017, but the performance of the U.K. stock market in the months after Brexit showed that holding on to your investments in a post-Brexit world would have been a savvy decision.

 A similar scenario, though to a smaller degree, happened in 2016 upon the election of Donald Trump.
 Markets don’t like surprises, and given this political upset, many people considered selling U.S. stock and investing more heavily in international stocks, or just fiddling with their investments in the light of potential economic uncertainty.
 In late 2018, we can look back and say this barely turned out to be a blip in the market — it wasn’t even significant enough to warrant a labeled arrow in our chart above.

 Regular check-ins are a good idea regardless of your portfolio’s performance, but seeing your account’s balance lower than you’d like could give you an extra push to reevaluate your investments and financial goals.

 Continuing to make the same contributions during market down and upswings is a strategy called dollar-cost averaging, and it can help minimize the risk that comes with trying to time the market.